 by Rob Hunter

 “Buffalo plaid,” said Harry to the dog.
 “The coat is called Buffalo plaid.
-The coat has a name and you dont.”
-Dogs didnt get irony.
+The coat has a name and you don’t.”
+Dogs don’t get irony, he thought.
 “Buffalo plaid.”
-The dog did not yet have a name.
 Harry patted around gingerly, hoping for an intact recovery.
 “The coat has a name and a Twinkie.”
 Sensing a possibility of food, the dog without a name blinked and nodded wisely.
-Harrys exploring fingers worried at the frayed edges of an inside pocket.
-A hole he figured, where the Twinkie had exited.
-He could fix it—sew it closed with monofilament fishing line—thus trapping the errant Twinkie inside for future generations to wonder at.
+Harry’s exploring fingers worried at the frayed edges of an inside pocket.
+A hole where the Twinkie had exited.
+He could fix it; sew it closed with monofilament fishing line thus trapping the errant Twinkie inside for future generations to wonder at.
 The dog whimpered.

 “The coat, leave it.
 It stinks.”
 Rose shuffled her bare feet into a pair of fluffy-faced bunny slippers and headed for the enveloping heat of the wood stove.
 The slippers were pink with long ears and glass eyes.
 The bunny eyes stared at Harry Joe.

 “Maybe don’t get dressed after all.”
 Rose glared; her flat-footed stance suggested combativeness.
 The bunny slippers glared.
 Harry Joe backed off, just enough to signal she had won.
 Life on the Rez had made her tough but not mean; the niceties had been satisfied.
 “If you didn’t stand around wet and naked, maybe you’d be warmer.”
 He edged forward into the house, carefully closing the mud room door behind him.
 Rose dived into the bedroom and came back wearing a terry robe.